SpectoLabs/hoverfly/readme.md

 ## API

+### Authentication

+export Hoverfly secret:

+    export HoverflySecret=VeryVerySecret

+If you skip this step - a new random secret will be generated every single time when you launch Hoverfly.
+This can be useful if you are deploying it in cloud but it can also be annoying if you are working with Hoverfly where it is constantly restarted.

+Add new user:

+    ./hoverfly -v -add -username hfadmin -password hfadminpass

+Getting token:

+    curl -H "Content-Type application/json" -X POST -d '{"Username": "hoverfly", "Password": "testing"}' http://localhost:8888/token-auth

+Using token:

+    curl -H "Authorization: Bearer eyJhbGciOiJSUzUxMiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE0NTYxNTY3ODMsImlhdCI6MTQ1NTg5NzU4Mywic3ViIjoiIn0.Iu_xBKzBWlrO70kDAo5hE4lXydu3bQxDZKriYJ4exg3FfZXCqgYH9zm7SVKailIib9ESn_T4zU-2UtFT5iYhw_fzhnXtQoBn5HIhGfUb7mkx0tZh1TJBkLCv6y5ViPw5waAnFBRcygh9OdeiEqnJgzHKrxsR87EellXSdMn2M8wVIhjIhS3KiDjUwuqQl-ClBDaQGlsLZ7eC9OHrJIQXJLqW7LSwrkV3rstCZkTKrEZCdq6F4uAK0mgagTFmuyaBHDEccaivkgYDcaBb7n-Vmyh-jUnDOnwtFnrOv_myXlqqkvtezfm06MBl4PzZE6ZtEA5XADdobLfVarbvB9tFbA" http://localhost:8888/records

+### Usage

 You can access the administrator API under the default hostname of 'localhost' and port '8888':

 * Recorded requests: GET [http://localhost:8888/records](http://localhost:8888/records) ( __curl http://localhost:8888/records__ )